csosto-pk/pq-mlkem-ikev2/draft-kampanakis-ml-kem-ikev2.md

 --- abstract

-A CRQC could threated the encrypted data run over IKEv2/IPsec tunnels.
-Some could store data and decrypt.
-New standardized KEMs are coming.
-This draft specifies how to use ML-KEM on top of classical key exchange in IKEv2.
-This will allows to negotiate quantum safe keys in IKE SA and Child SAs to address the concern.
+NIST recently standardized ML-KEM, a new key encapsulation mechanism, which can be used for quantum-resistant key establishment.
+This draft specifies how to use ML-KEM as an additionall key exchange mechanism in IKEv2 along with traditional (elliptic curve) Diffie-Hellman.
+This hybrid approach allows for negotiating IKE and Child SA keys which are safe against cryptanalytically-relevant quantum computers and theoretical weaknesses in new algorithm which have not been thoroughly analyzed.

 --- middle